karmab/kcli/doc/index.rst

     kcli network  -c 192.168.122.0/24 default

-kcli configuration is done ~/.kcli directory that you need to manually create.
+kcli configuration is done in ~/.kcli directory that you need to manually create.
 It will contain:

--  config.yml generic configuration where you declare hypervisors/hosts
-   ( we use the term *client*)
+-  config.yml generic configuration where you declare hosts ( we also use the term *client*)
 -  profiles.yml hosts your profiles where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from